nomanbash/Wildfire_Prediction_Using_ML/README.md

-# Wildfire_Prediction_Using_ML
+# Wildfire Prediction Using ML

-Building an ML model to predict wildfire intensitY
+Building an ML model to predict wildfire intensity from a dataset of 50,000 wildfires in the US